conventional-changelog/commitlint/docs/reference-api.md

 format(); // => [ '\u001b[1m\u001b[32m✔\u001b[39m   found 0 problems, 0 warnings\u001b[22m' ]

 format({
+  results: [
+    {
       warnings: [
         {
           level: 0,
           name: 'some-hint',
           message: 'This will not show up as it has level 0' },
         {
           level: 1,
           name: 'some-warning',
           message: 'This will show up yellow as it has level 1' }
       ],
       errors: [
         {
           level: 2,
           name: 'some-error',
           message: 'This will show up red as it has level 2' }
+      ]
+    }
   ]
 }, {